simvad/TabletopTunes/README.md

 ### Azure Deployment Mode
 For production deployment, the session hub can be hosted on Azure:
 1. Deploy the SignalR hub to Azure
-2. Modify `Program.cs` to use the Azure configuration:
+2. Modify `Program.cs` in the App project to use the Azure configuration:
 ```csharp
 // Change this line in Program.cs
 var sessionConfig = SessionConfiguration.CreateAzureProduction("https://your-azure-url.com");
 ```

-When you run `dotnet run` in Azure mode:
+When you run the app in Azure mode:
-1. The application starts without launching a local server
-2. The main application window opens
-3. The application connects directly to your Azure-hosted hub
+1. The application connects directly to your Azure-hosted hub
-4. Multiple instances across different machines can connect to the same Azure hub
+2. Multiple instances across different machines can connect to the same Azure hub
-5. All session management is handled by the Azure service
+3. All session management is handled by the Azure service

-Benefits of Azure deployment:
-- Improved reliability and scalability
-- No need to run a local server
-- Better for production use
-- Enables synchronization across different networks

-Note: In Azure mode, make sure your Azure SignalR hub is running and accessible before starting the application.

-## Features
-- Stream music from YouTube URLs
-- Organize tracks with tags
-- Search by title or tags
-- Tag-based filtering with operators:
-  - Simple text search: "rock" (finds tracks with "rock" in title or tags)
-  - Tag search: "#rock" (only searches tags)
-  - Combined tags: "#rock & #alternative" (both tags must exist)
-  - OR operations: "#rock | #jazz" (either tag)
-  - NOT operations: "#rock & !#jazz" (rock but not jazz)
-- Synchronized playback across multiple instances using session hub
-  - Host a session and share the code
-  - Join existing sessions
-  - Synchronized play/pause and track changes
-  - Independent volume control per instance
-  - Automatic audio separation on Linux for local testing